There is a strong connection between Stress and Skin Health!

 Attempt to separate your worries into what you can and what you can't control.
 Focusing on areas where you can actually make a difference will begin to give you a feeling of achievement rather than one of disappointment.

-Confide in close friends or loved ones if you feel able to, it may help your stress levels and the health of your skin.
+Confide in close friends or loved ones and allow others to share the load if that's possible.
+It may help your stress levels and the health of your skin.

 Homepage >> Beautiful Skin Care >> Stress and Skin Health